ChoundrisT/React-Webpack-MFends-Example/README.md

-# 🚐 VanRent - Van Renting Platform
+# 🚐 VanRent - Van Renting Platform Under construction 🚧🚧🚧🚧🚧🚧

 VanRent is a modern van rental web application built with a **microfrontend architecture**.
 It allows users to browse, reserve, and manage van rentals with a seamless experience across different frontend modules.
 The backend is powered by **FastAPI** and **SQLAlchemy**, while the frontend is built with **React**, **Redux**, and **Webpack Module Federation** for scalable and independent deployments.